swissi2000/Test/docs/ProbeRectangularHole.md

 Measures the exact position of all 4 walls of a rectangular hole and positions the probe at the center of the hole at the end of the probing cycle.
 The probing cycle is the same as the Channel/Slot probing cycle.
 The parameter C1 indicates to the probing cycle to probe a rectangular hole in the X and Y direction and not just a Channel/Slot.

+The probing cycle consists of two probing commands, one to measure in the X direction and one for the Y direction.
+No messages will be displayed or printed until both probing commands have been completed.

 ## WCS Probing Cycle
 The two blocks for a Rectangular Hole Probing Cycle look like this: